gospel-desk/www.logstown.com/_posts/2024-11-18-lets-be-holy-together.md

 recognize that our relationships are not static.
 God is working in our lives, through each other.
 The time I spend with my loved ones is most valuable when I am actively working to love them more fully with the love of God, to see them as God sees them.
-We might also elevate the sentiment to include the Divine Liturgy, time spent with friends and family _in communion with God_.
+We might also expand the sentiment to elevate  the Divine Liturgy, time spent with friends and family _in communion with God_.

 Love God with all my heart, mind, soul, and strength.
 Love my neighbor as